mikepfrank/GLaDOS/src/README.md

 6. Repeat the above procedure indefinitely.

 For more details, see the `README.md` file within the `mind/` subdirectory.

+Note that there is also a plan to eventually have a subconscious, subordinate "sub-mind" running in the background whose job it is to come up with interesting key words and phrases to search for in memory, browse the results from this search, and present them to the main AI's cognitive sphere in a sort of heads-up display, so that the main AI can be aware of relevant context to the present conversation from its archives.

 ### 16. Process system ([`processes/`](processes "processes/ directory"))